cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 To recover a lower entropy PSK, an attacker in this scenario can trivially perform a dictionary attack.
-Given a set `S` of possible PSK values, the attacker generates an HPKE ciphertext using each value in `S`, and submits the resulting ciphertexts to the oracle to learn which PSK is being used by the receiver.
+Given a set `S` of possible PSK values, the attacker generates an HPKE ciphertext for each value in `S`, and submits the resulting ciphertexts to the oracle to learn which PSK is being used by the receiver.
 Further, because HPKE uses AEAD schemes that are not key-committing, an attacker can mount a partitioning oracle attack {{LGR20}} which can recover